Dropkick on My Devil!: Characters

-A human who summoned Jashin to Earth.
+A human and aspiring witch who summoned Jashin to Earth.
 She is relentless in brutally attacking Jashin as penance for her actions, but is generally kind to others.
 As the only human among the main characters, Yurine often acts as the voice of reason and avatar of the audience, sarcastically commenting on the silly antics of the characters surrounding her.